nevtum/dotnet-api-starter-2020/README.md

     $ dotnet run -it --rm -p 8000:80 <image-name>
 ```

-This binds the API to port 8000.
+which binds the API to port 8000.
 Test by making a request to http://localhost:8000/WeatherForecast